 "Park Forest: An Illinois Planned Community" Illinois Digital Archives

 In 1998-99, the Library was awarded an IMLS grant through the Illinois State Library, of $39,500 to create a digital project, "Park Forest: An Illinois Planned Community.
-"Photographs, the original Plan of Town of 1946, documents, original sales brochures and news articles are available on the Illinois Digital Archives at www.idaillinois.org, or through the Society's website at www.parkforesthistory.org.
+"Photographs, the original Plan of Town of 1946, documents, 27 of the 79 "OH!
+Park Forest" oral history interview transcripts, original sales brochures and news articles are available on the Illinois Digital Archives at www.idaillinois.org, or through the Society's website at www.parkforesthistory.org.

-Ownership and responsibility for the photograph collection and digital project have already been transferred to the Park Forest Historical Society.
+Ownership and responsibility for the photograph collection, digital project, and Park Forest Reporter hard copies have been transferred to the Park Forest Historical Society.
 When the Society finds a suitable building and funding to support the Archive, the bulk of the Park Forest Local History Collection and Archive will come under their ownership, with some basic research materials retained at the Park Forest Public Library.
-Hard copies of the Park Forest Reporter, The Park Forest News and Park Forest View are in the custody of the Society.
-The videotape collection of about 135 3/4" Umatic tapes from the Cable companies, and many VHS tapes of past PFHS programs and a number of oral history interviews are also in the custody of the Society, held at the Archive Office.
-The Park Forest Historical Society and Park Forest Public Library share the rent at St. Mary's, and the Village of Park Forest has contributed to the preservation of Park Forest History in the form of a grant to the Society.
+Hard copies of the Park Forest Reporter, The Park Forest News and Park Forest View are at the Archive Office.
+The videotape collection of about 135 3/4" Umatic tapes from the Cable companies, and many VHS tapes of past PFHS programs and masters of oral history interviews are owned by the Society, held at the Archive Office.
+The Park Forest Historical Society and Park Forest Public Library share the rent at St. Mary's.
+The Village of Park Forest has contributed to the preservation of Park Forest History in the form of multiple matching challenge grants of $5,000 to the Society.

 Grants and Aid